NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 - Biolink category descendants do not need to be specified separately.
 Queries MUST automatically match descendants. (e.g. QNode.categories is `[ 'biolink:BiologicalEntity' ]`, then the KP MUST return Nodes with descendant categories like biolink:Protein or biolink:Disease)
-- IF a QNode has QNode.ids (CURIEs), the client SHOULD NOT provide QNode.categories, and the server SHOULD NOT require that categories are provided to function, and the server MAY provide different answers for different provided categories.
+- IF a QNode has QNode.ids (CURIEs), the client SHOULD NOT provide QNode.categories.

 ## QEdge.predicates
 - MAY be absent.